Log in with your email address

 Freezing is not recommended for fluid milk, half-and-half or cream.
 Although freezing is unlikely to alter milk's nutrition, it will change its consistency.
 Milk that has been frozen and thawed in the refrigerator can be used in baking and cooking.

-Single serve milk is packaged in individual aseptic containers and will keep at room temperature, unopened, up to seven months or until the date code.
+Single serve milk is packaged in individual aseptic containers and will keep at room temperature, unopened, until the date code.
 This extended shelf life is possible due to ultra-high temperature (UHT) pasteurization.
 UHT pasteurization and special aseptic packaging keep single serve products fresh and safe without refrigeration.
 Once opened, the product must be refrigerated and can be expected to remain fresh up to seven days.

 Yes.
 However, because most people are used to drinking refrigerated milk, Horizon single serves should be chilled and shaken before opening for maximum enjoyment.
 Besides being safe and nutritious, single serve containers are portable and convenient.
 They are ideal for sending in lunchboxes or toting to soccer practice or swimming lessons.